 - Decay: the decay of the event in days

-Historical analysis, based on the people in the training dataset and their activity 3 months before.
+Columns related to historical analysis (based on the people in the training dataset and their activity 3 months before):

 - Average for converted: how many times was this event performed on average by a person that converted